 North Pacific Acoustic Laboratory (NPAL).
 Over the last twenty years, long-range, deep-water acoustic experiments have been performed almost entirely in the relatively benign northeast and north central Pacific Ocean [e.g., Van Uffelen et al., 2009].
 The NPAL Group is now conducting acoustic propagation experiments in the much more variable northern Philippine Sea.
 A short-term Pilot Study/Engineering Test was conducted in April-May 2009.
 Preparations are in progress for a one-year experiment in 2010-2011.
-The 2010-2011 experiment will combine measurements of acoustic and propagation ambient noise with the use of an ocean acoustic tomography array to help characterize this highly dynamic region.
-The tomographic measurements, when combined with satellite and other in measurements and with ocean models, will provide eddy-resolving, sound-speed field for use in making acoustic predictions.
+The 2010-2011 experiment will combine measurements of acoustic propagation and ambient noise with the use of an ocean acoustic tomography array to help characterize this highly dynamic region.
+The tomographic measurements, when combined with satellite and other in situ measurements and with ocean models, will provide an eddy-resolving, 4-D sound-speed field for use in making acoustic predictions.
 The receivers include a new Distributed Vertical Line Array (DVLA) receiver that spans the water column.